tinxx/MiThermometer2MQTT/README.md

 ## Caveats

-I implemented the project in roughly two days so there is likely much potential for optimizations and improvements.
+I implemented the initial release version in roughly two days but I kept on optimizing and improving.
+Still, there is always potential for more improvements and additional features.

 **Please note** that you will probably have change the partition scheme of your ESP32 to have enough program space.